Aakash-Gujja/Transform9-FedRAMP-20X-Pilot/README.md

 # Assessment File Structure

-The machin-redable assessment file is a YAML filw with the following structure [Assessment Schema](machine-readable-package/schema.yaml)
+The machin-redable assessment file is a YAML filw with the following structure  (see [Assessment Schema](machine-readable-package/schema.yaml))